OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 .. note::

-    One of our developers wrote his own test runner, called `testflo <https://github.com/naylor-b/testflo>`.
+    One of our developers wrote his own test runner, called `testflo <https://github.com/naylor-b/testflo>`_.
 It is light weight
     and it can run tests in parallel on multi-core processors.
-It's still a bit experimental, but the OpenMDAO dev team uses it to run our tests.
+It's still a bit experimental, but the OpenMDAO dev team uses instead of nosetest because its faster.